 Investment Adviser.
 The Fund's investment adviser is Stone Ridge Asset Management LLC ("Stone Ridge" or the "Adviser").
-As of May 31, 2019, Stone Ridge's assets under management were approximately \$15 billion.
+As of May 31, 2020, Stone Ridge's assets under management were approximately \$11 billion.

 - The Fund's Shares are not listed and the Fund does not currently intend to list its Shares for trading on any national securities exchange.
-There is currently no secondary market for its Shares and the Fund does not expect a secondary market in its Shares to develop. - An investment in the Fund is not suitable for investors who need certainty about their ability to access all of the money they invest in the short term. - Even though the Fund makes quarterly repurchase offers for Shares, which the Fund expects to be for a maximum of 5% of the outstanding Shares each quarter, investors should consider Shares of the Fund to be an illiquid investment. - There is no assurance that the Fund will be able to maintain a certain level of, or at any particular time make any, distributions. - Distributions may be funded from offering proceeds, which may constitute a return of capital and reduce the amount of capital available for investment.
+There is currently no secondary market for its Shares and the Fund does not expect a secondary market in its Shares to develop. - An investment in the Fund is not suitable for investors who need certainty about their ability to access all of the money they invest in the short term. - Even though the Fund makes quarterly repurchase offers for Shares, the Fund is not required to repurchase more than 5% of its outstanding Shares each quarter, so investors should consider Shares of the Fund to be an illiquid investment. - There is no assurance that the Fund will be able to maintain a certain level of, or at any particular time make any, distributions. - Distributions may be funded from offering proceeds, which may constitute a return of capital and reduce the amount of capital available for investment.
 See "Distributions and Federal Income Tax Matters" for a discussion of the federal income tax treatment of a return of capital.

 The Fund invests primarily in unrated securities.
 Although the Fund's fundamental policies described above do not permit the Fund to invest in loans of subprime quality, some unrated securities purchased by the Fund may be of credit quality comparable to securities rated below investment grade by a nationally recognized statistical rating organization.
 In addition, the Fund may invest in securities that are rated below investment grade.
-Below-investment grade securities, which are often referred to as "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
+Below-investment-grade securities, which are often referred to as "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
 They may also be illiquid and difficult to value.

 An investment in the Fund's Shares should be considered speculative and involving a high degree of risk, including the risk of a substantial loss of investment.
-See "Risk Considerations," below to read about the risks you should consider before buying Fund Shares, including the risk of leverage.
+See "Investment Objective, Policies and Risks - Risk Considerations," below to read about the risks you should consider before buying Fund Shares, including the risk of leverage.